pavithra-576/Data-Analysis-End-to-End-Projects/README.md

 ---

-# 🎯 What is End-to-End Data Analysis?
+# 🎯 What is Data Analysis?

 End-to-End Data Analysis is the process of handling data throughout its entire lifecycle: